invasionofsmallcubes/birthday-greetings-kata-kotlin/README.md

 Usually this is a common use case in companies where you start with microservices in Java.

 Welcome to `kata` branch!
+You can check the original problem on `start` branch!

 #### Iteration \#1
 I used this [link](https://kotlinlang.org/docs/reference/using-maven.html) to migrate from a `java` project to a mixed project `kotlin`/`java`.